 Obstetrics, Pregnancy, Extraction, Products of Conception, Open Approach, No Device, Low Cervical

-Several associations that are publishing information on ICD-10 coding.
+Several associations are publishing information on ICD-10 coding.
 Below are links we believe you will find useful.
-The Department of Public Health and Human Services does not promote one organization/association over another.
+Even though the implementation date in these resources may not reflect the current date of October 1, 2015, they are still useful resources.
+The Department of Public Health and Human Services does not promote any one organization/ association over another.

 - American Health Information Management Association (AHIMA)